 I shall now address your contention that, if one does not know future matters, then one does not qualify as omniscient.
 This does not constitute as a valid challenge.
 We already know of instances involving challenges to the plausibility of omniscience.
-As stated in the sutras: "The Buddha told the bhikshus, 'The common person bereft of wisdom has three characteristics: He contemplates what he should not contemplate, discusses what he should not do:"
+As stated in the sutras: "The Buddha told the bhikshus, 'The common person bereft of wisdom has three characteristics: He contemplates what he should not contemplate, discusses what he should not discuss, and does what he should not do."